Sororities & Fraternities

 Leadership opportunities, philanthropic projects, academic excellence, and deep friendships are just a few of the benefits these organizations bring to campus.

 Involvement in these organizations have provided students the opportunity to participate in a range of activities with a select group of peers,

 thus enhancing their overall educational experience.

-Each fraternity and sorority has their own set of individual standards and principles, but as a Greek Life Community there are four values we believe in and strive to fulfill: leadership, scholarship, service & philanthropy, and brotherhood/sisterhood.
+Each fraternity and sorority has their own set of individual standards and principles, but as a campus community there are four values we believe in and strive to fulfill: leadership, scholarship, service & philanthropy, and brotherhood/sisterhood.

 Greek organizations provide an excellent place to gain the experience and knowledge necessary to develop strong leadership skills.
 Serving as an officer or committee chair in a chapter or governing council will help an individual develop a multitude of leadership skills, including but not limited to conflict management, delegation, decision making, and effective communication skills.
 Being a member of a fraternity or sorority often expands to involvement in other areas of campus such as student government, clubs, and organizations.

-Scholarship is an important aspect of Greek Life at Texas Lutheran University.
+Scholarship is an important aspect of fraternity and sorority at Texas Lutheran University.
 Minimum grade point averages are required in each chapter for affiliation, initiation, and maintenance of good standing.